shivalikachavan/p8105_final/final_report/Final_Report.md

 The 18-24 and 25-29 age groups have the largest proportion of individuals reporting 1-13 and 14+ bad mental health days.
-Younger adults experience the highest frequency of bad mental health days, while older adults report the lowest.
+Younger adults report the highest frequency of bad mental health days, while older adults report the lowest.

 Looking at the distribution of bad physical health days by sex: